PatrickSantoZZ/tera-toolbox-gui/README.md

-# tera-toolbox-guy
+# tera-toolbox-gui
 A compact and more modern design for TERA Toolbox

 # Installation
-- Simply eplace TERA Toolbox bin folder with the one supplied here.
+- Simply replace TERA Toolbox bin folder with the one supplied here.